Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

     }
 }
 ```
-What each variable means we be seen literally in the next two function.
+What each variable means we will see literally in the next two function.
 That’s why I’ll hold explanation for them until then.
-For now, we can see, as I mentioned before, that we limit model’s memory usage and context depth at initialization. `StaticSubAlloc` is simple allocator driven by double linked list.
+For now, we can see, as I mentioned before, that we limit model’s memory usage and context depth at initialization. `StaticSubAlloc` is simple allocator driven by double linked list and can (probably must) be separeted from model at all.

 ```
 void initModel()